-Parques Reunidos has transformed from a primarily Spanish business into a leading international operator.
-The Group intends to continue its expansion in the near future, seeking attractive growth opportunities worldwide, and aims to continue growing the business in the future through a growth strategy based on 2 pillars:
+Parques Reunidos has evolved from a primarily Spanish business into a leading international operator.
+The Group intends to continue its expansion in the near future, seeking attractive growth opportunities worldwide through a business strategy based on two pillars:

 1. Focus on Operational Excellence

 We have a high-quality portfolio of regional and local leisure parks that are generally well-capitalized and well-maintained.
-We believe there are continuing opportunities for us to generate growth in these existing, mature parks.
-Our strategy for profitable growth consists of capitalizing on top line (revenue) initiatives, novelties and expansion projects and strict cost control policies.
+We believe there are continuing opportunities for us to generate growth in these existing and well-established parks.
+Our strategy for profitable growth consists of capitalizing on top line (revenue) initiatives, novelties and expansion projects, and on strict cost control policies.

 Top line initiatives

-Our top line initiatives focus on increasing profitable visitors, increasing ticketing revenue and in-park revenue per capita without compromising safety or customer satisfaction.
+Our top line initiatives focus on increasing profitable visitor numbers, as well as ticketing and in-park revenue per capita, without compromising safety or customer satisfaction.

 Novelties and expansion projects